timebug/lua-resty-httpipe/README.md

 Sets the timeout (in ms) protection for subsequent operations, including the `connect` method.

-## close
+## set_keepalive

-`syntax: ok, err = hp:close(force?)`
+`syntax: ok, err = hp:set_keepalive(max_idle_timeout, pool_size)`

-Normally, it will call `hp:close()` method automatically after processing the request.

-When HTTP/1.1 request without `Connection: close` header or HTTP/1.0 with `Connection: keep-alive` header, `hp:close()` method will call `sock:set_keepalive` immediately puts the current connection into the ngx_lua cosocket connection pool; Otherwise, it will call `sock:close()` to close the connection.
+Attempts to puts the current connection into the ngx_lua cosocket connection pool.

-Requests cannot release the connection back to the pool unless you consume all the data or call `hp:close(1)` to close the connection forcibly.
+**Note** Normally, it will be called automatically after processing the request.
+In other words, we cannot release the connection back to the pool unless you consume all the data.

+You can specify the max idle timeout (in ms) when the connection is in the pool and the maximal size of the pool every nginx worker process.

 In case of success, returns 1.
 In case of errors, returns nil with a string describing the error.

+## get_reused_times

+`syntax: times, err = hp:get_reused_times()`

+This method returns the (successfully) reused times for the current connection.
+In case of error, it returns `nil` and a string describing the error.

+If the current connection does not come from the built-in connection pool, then this method always returns `0`, that is, the connection has never been reused (yet).
+If the connection comes from the connection pool, then the return value is always non-zero.
+So this method can also be used to determine if the current connection comes from the pool.

+## close

+`syntax: ok, err = hp:close()`

+Closes the current connection and returns the status.

+In case of success, returns `1`.
+In case of errors, returns `nil` with a string describing the error.

 # Requesting

 ## request

-`syntax: ok, err = hp:request(host, port, opts?)`
+`syntax: res, err = hp:request(host, port, opts?)` `syntax: res, err = hp:request("unix:/path/to/unix-domain.socket", opts?)`

 The `opts` table accepts the following fields: